-Prerequisite, Ed 25 or equivalent.
-A course designed to assist prospective teachers to build competence in understanding and guiding the physical, mental, social, and emotional development of children and youth; emphasizes total psychological development from school age to maturity.
+Prerequisite, Ed.
+25 or equivalent, and sophomore standing.
+A course designed to assist prospective teachers to build competence in understanding and guiding the physical, mental, social, and emotional development of children and youth; emphasizes total psychological development from infancy to maturity.